-Oriol Costa (UAB-IBEI), Gemma Collantes-Celador (Cranfield University) and Diego Badell (IBEI) publish the article ‘The dog that did not bark: the EU and the clash between sovereignty and justice in the International Criminal Court‘ in the journal European Security.
-They analyse the European contestation of the ICC.
+Oriol Costa (UAB-IBEI), Gemma Collantes-Celador (Cranfield University) y Diego Badell (IBEI) publican el artículo ‘The dog that did not bark: the EU and the clash between sovereignty and justice in the International Criminal Court‘ en la revista European Security.
+Los autores analizan la contestación european de la Corte Penal Internacional (CPI).

 © 2018 Observatori de Política Exterior Europea